Controlling Language Confusion in Multilingual LLMs: Dataset preprocessing

-Each quadruplet comprises a Korean instruction, fully Korean chosen response, fully English rejected response, and a confusion response where eight Korean words are randomly selected and replaced with their translations into either English or Chinese.
+Each triplet contains a Korean instruction, a fully Korean chosen response, and a synthetically generated code-mixed rejected response.
 This dataset is designed to evaluate the model's generalizing ability to use the unseen data during training.

 We applied several preprocessing steps to improve data quality: (1) applied string normalization; (2) filtered for chosen responses containing only Korean text; (3) discarded samples where the length ratio between chosen and rejected responses fell outside the range of 0.4 to 2.0; (4) removed duplicate instructions.
 (5) removed responses exhibiting generation failures caused by the language model, such as repeated phrases or malformed outputs due to server errors.